Skip to main content

 • Composer 2.0+: Essential tool for managing dependencies.

-Recommended Magento Optimizations
+Recommended Magento optimizations

 • Enable OPcache to speed up PHP execution.